Skip to main content

 • Lender’s Mortgage Insurance (if your LVR is still more than 80%)

-• Annual or monthly fees
+• Annual or monthly fees.

 Other things to consider

 There are a few more things you should think about when you’re refinancing your home loan – the first one being your loan term.
-As part of the review and research process, consider whether you want to extend your loan term or stick with the length of your current one.
-Adding extra years to your loan term could reduce your monthly repayments, however, the total amount of interest paid over the loan lifetime could turn out to be much higher, costing you far more.
+As part of the review and research process, consider whether you want to extend your loan term or stick with the length of your current home loan.
+Adding extra years to your term could reduce your monthly repayments, however, the total amount of interest paid over the loan lifetime could turn out to be much higher, costing you far more.

 Finally, think about getting help.
 If the thought of refinancing overwhelms you, it’s probably not something you should do by yourself.
-Reach out to a broker or lender as soon as you decide you want to refinance.
+Reach out to a broker or home loan lender as soon as you decide you want to refinance.
 They’ll review your situation, work out if it’s the right time for you to refinance, and help you weigh up the pros and cons.
-They’re the experts, so they will answer your questions and guide you through the process as smoothly as possible.
+They’re the experts, so they will answer your questions and guide you through the refinancing process as smoothly as possible.

 Ready to get started?